 brine.
 Tenacity against all the odds succeeded in establishing operational

 the new technology at Anderton & Wharton.
 But Furnival earned the opprobrium of the other salt makers by undercutting their controlled prices.
 According to his 'narrative' he was framed by the salt coalition and was last heard of in a debtor’s prison!

-In the 1901 census confirms the occupation as a 'Marine Store Dealer', a widower, back in Northwich at Sheath Street, Northwich.
+In the 1901 census confirms the occupation as a 'Marine Store Dealer', a widower, back in Northwich at Sheath Street.
 So what was a 'Marine Store Dealer'?
-Chambers's encyclopaedia to the rescue, and a quick scan of Google reveals all ...
+Chambers's Encyclopaedia to the rescue, and a quick scan of Google reveals all ...
 Martin Collins was a dealer in scrap & junk !

-By 1913 The Salt Union had sold the Witton Brook site to Brunner Mond.
+By 1913 the Witton Brook lease had been terminated and The Salt Union sold the site to Brunner Mond.
 And in 1937 Brunner Mond (then ICI) completed the inevitable and took over The Salt Union ...
-Jeffreys Field became a sump for ICI's calcium chloride waste, then a refuse dump for the local Council and finally a country leisure park, the northwich woodlands!
+Jeffreys Field became a sump for ICI's calcium chloride waste, then a refuse dump for the local Council and finally a country leisure park, the Northwich Woodlands!